scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 However, finding the true absolute value of the number requires the implementation of the square root.
 The first option that was looked at was a binary square root algorithm :cite:`abacus` that only uses base 2 division.
 However, this can take a variable amount of clock cycles.
 An implementation is provided in the sqrt package as reference.
-The other option is the CORDIC logic core provided by Xilinx which also would apply backpressure to the result :cite:`cordic`.
+The other option is the CORDIC logic core provided by Xilinx which also would apply backpressure :cite:`cordic`, essentially sequentially buffering the result by a fixed number of clocks.

 .. math::
    :label: mag